/ terms

 What this is

-speaktobrowse is a Chrome extension that takes spoken commands, hands them to OpenAI’s gpt-realtime model, and runs the resulting actions on whatever website you currently have open.
+speaktobrowse is a Chrome extension that takes spoken commands, hands them to a realtime voice model, and runs the resulting actions on whatever website you currently have open.
 You drive.
 It listens.
 The web reacts.

 Your responsibility